BTI-US/Lotso-Twitter-Auth/README.md

 - `/check-airdrop`: Checks if user has claimed an airdrop.
 - `/log-airdrop`: Logs the airdrop claim.

+Refer to the [API Documentation](docs/REST_API_Endpoints.md) for detailed information on each endpoint.

 ## Milestones
 - [x] Implement OAuth with Twitter.
 - [x] Basic functionality to interact with Twitter API.